Tnodes/BCT/README.md

 # BCT
-BCT is Bash scripting to backup config folder in IBC testnet nodes
+BCT is Bash Scripting to backup validator config folder in IBC testnet nodes